Multiplexing-based control of stochastic resonance: Single-layer dynamics

 where $x_i$ are the dynamical variables, $i=1, 2, ..., N$ with $N$ being the total number of elements in the layer.
 In this study, all the network layers consist of $N=100$ elements.
 The strength of the coupling within the layer (intra-layer coupling) is given by $\sigma_{x}$.
 Parameter $m$ determines the dynamics of an individual network element.
 It defines whether the individual element is monostable ($m<0$) or bistable ($m>0$).
 In the current study, we assume that all the elements are in the bistable regime.
 Further, $\sqrt{2D}n_i(t)\in\mathbb{R}$ is Gaussian white noise with intensity $D$, i.e., $<n_i(t)>=0$ and $<n_i(t)n_{j}(t)>=\delta_{ij}\delta(t-t')$, $\forall i,j$.
 The ensemble under study is considered by means of numerical simulations.
 Numerical modelling of the model is carried out by integration of studied differential equations using the Heun method \cite{mannella2002} with the time step $\Delta t=0.001$ and the total integration time $t_{\text{total}}=10^6$.

 For a single ring of locally coupled bistable oscillators we study the role of noise intensity $D$ and coupling strength $\sigma_{x}$ for fixed parameter $m=0.25$, corresponding to the coexistence of two stable steady states $x^*_{1,2}=\pm0.5$ in the phase space of a single oscillator.
 The intra-layer coupling strength varies in the range $\sigma_x \in [0.001:5.0]$.
 The external periodic forcing amplitude is fixed, $A=0.04$, such that the amplitude is less than the threshold value which induces transitions between the states $x^*_{1,2}$ in the ensemble.
-The external forcing frequency is assumed to be much smaller than the single oscillator response time being equal to unity, $\omega_{\text{e}}=0.005$.
+The external forcing frequency is assumed to be low, which allows to make the stochastic resonance more pronounced, $\omega_{\text{e}}=0.005$.
 The used initial conditions are chosen to be random and uniformly distributed in the range $x_i(t=0)\in[0.25:0.75]$.
 These initial conditions correspond to the basin of attraction of the steady state $x^*_{1}=0.5$.
 Such combination of the initial conditions allows to avoid the impact of multistability exhibited by the system, which is especially significant for weak intra-layer coupling.